 Cloud computing allows people to access applications through the Internet, as the alternative to downloading and installing the applications on their physical computers or servers.

 Cloud-based services offer flexibility, automatic updates, enhanced collaboration, time and cost savings, and minimal upfront investments.

 Software as a Service (SaaS), described as the online delivery of a program suite, also needs mentioning.
 SaaS proposes this concept: rather than buying a license for an application, one can rent it only for what is needed, while being hosted on the developer’s servers.
-This relationship affords the company more flexibility, reduces maintenance overheads, and can save an upfront investment of more than $40,000, as in the case of the SimScale simulation platform.
+This relationship affords the company more flexibility, reduces maintenance overheads, and can save an upfront investment of more than $40,000, as the SimScale simulation platform does.

 Subscribe to the SimScale Blog